laksh22/NTUOSS-ReactWorkshop/README.md

 _by [Lakshyajeet Dwivedee](https://laksh22.github.io) for [NTU Open Source Society](https://github.com/ntuoss)_

-This workshop features a brief primer on HTML, CSS, and Javascript, followed by a walkthrough of the basics of React taught by making a clone of [INSERT WEBSITE NAME LATER].
+This workshop features a brief primer on HTML, CSS, and Javascript, followed by a walkthrough of the basics of React taught by making Telegram from scratch.
 Knowledge of basic programming concepts is useful but not required for this workshop.

 **Disclaimer:** _This document is only meant to serve as a reference to the attendees of the workshop.
 Please check out the [official documentation](https://reactjs.org/docs/getting-started.html) for a full, comprehensive understanding of React._

+The slides for this workshop can be found [here](https://docs.google.com/presentation/d/1WQSVTRAipOvTB5sFmqQnnohsEboqqLhKcgkromM7ha8/edit?usp=sharing)

 ---